hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator.md

 Now, the generated client library comes with the following files:

-* The code for assisting the DSCC API calls.
+* The code for assisting the console API calls.
-* The documentation for this DSCC client library derived from the API spec.
+* The documentation for this console client library derived from the API spec.
 * Some test codes that can be used to validate the operation of this client library.
 * Examples of every endpoint available in the README.md
 * The required Python dependencies (requirements.txt and test-requirements.txt) that are required for using this SDK

-Now, you have all the components that are required for invoking the DSCC API using Python scripts.
-To use this DSCC API client library, let's go through the steps that are described in the README.md:
+Now, you have all the components that are required for invoking the console API using Python scripts.
+To use this Data Services Cloud Console API client library, let's go through the steps that are described in the README.md:

 1. Installation instructions